-Under the BlueCard[®] Program, when a Member receives Covered Medical Expenses within the geographic area served by a Host Blue, Blue Cross and Blue Shield of Montana will remain responsible for what we agreed to in the contract.
+Under the BlueCard® Program, when a Member receives Covered Medical Expenses within the geographic area served by a Host Blue, Blue Cross and Blue Shield of Montana will remain responsible for what we agreed to in the contract.
 However, the Host Blue is responsible for contracting with and generally handling all interactions with its participating healthcare providers.

-For inpatient facility services received in a Hospital, the Host Blue's Participating Provider is required to obtain Prior Authorization.
-If Prior Authorization is not obtained, the Participating Provider will be sanctioned based on the Host Blue's contractual agreement with the provider, and the Member will be held harmless for the provider sanction.
 When the Member receives Covered Medical Expenses outside the Blue Cross and Blue Shield of Montana service area and the claim is processed through the BlueCard Program, the amount the Member pays for Covered Medical Expenses is calculated based on the lower of: